-Inbox Anxiety – Seven Rules to Claim Your Confidence Back and Stop Responding all the Time
+Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 If you experience high levels of stress when you find too many unread emails in your inbox, you should know that you’re not alone.
-In fact, the phenomenon is so widespread that it became known as inbox anxiety
+In fact, the phenomenon is so widespread that it became known as inbox anxiety.

 Inbox Anxiety Came with Emails

-When emails were invented in the 1970s, nobody had a clue how they were going to change the way we work.
+When email was invented in the 1970s, nobody had a clue how it would change the way we work.
 In time, they have become such a ubiquitous tool that, depending on your seniority, there’s a chance that you haven’t even experienced work without emails.
-I personally remember the days when we did not have emails at work yet and I went through several tech upgrades since then (desktop, laptop, blackberry, smartphone).
-Despite more than 25 years of experience with the technology I still don’t know exactly what to do when I get certain emails.
-One ground rule I established early in my career was: when I am angry I don’t send a response.
-I wait until I feel calm again.
-In fact, when I then go through the same email with a fresher approach, I sometimes even notice a certain positivity that I had overlooked earlier.
+I personally remember the days when we did not have emails at work yet, and I have gone through several tech upgrades since then (desktop, laptop, BlackBerry, smartphone).

 You might be surprised that our generation still relies so much on email, but inbox anxiety doesn’t only refer to email now.